json420/degu/doc/degu.client.rst

 familiar to those experienced with `http.client`_ (although there are some major differences).

-For example, say we define a simple RGI application and create a :class:`degu.misc.TempServer` instance:
+As a quick example, say we define this :doc:`rgi` application and create a :class:`degu.misc.TempServer` instance:

 >>> def example_app(session, request, bodies):